asbru-cm/asbru-cm/doc/Manual/CommandLine.md

 Start asbru-cm with test connections

-`perl asbru-cm --config-dir=pac.test`
+`perl asbru-cm --config-dir=asbru.test`

-Will open or create a complete config directory in : `/home/user/.config/pac.test`
+Will open or create a complete config directory in : `/home/user/.config/asbru.test`

 Start asru-cm with a set of completely new settings

-`perl asbru-cm --config-dir=/home/user/pac.new`
+`perl asbru-cm --config-dir=/home/user/asbru.new`

-Will open or create a complete config directory in : `/home/user/pac.new`
+Will open or create a complete config directory in : `/home/user/asbru.new`

 ### --start-shell